thephpleague/uri-src/docs/components/7.0/index.md

 [![Latest Version](https://img.shields.io/github/release/thephpleague/uri-components.svg?style=flat-square)](https://github.com/thephpleague/uri-components/releases)

-While working with URI, you may stumble on some tasks, such as parsing its query string or updating its host, that are not covered by the URI package.
+While working with URI, you may stumble on some tasks, such as parsing its query string or updating its host, that are not covered by the [URI package](/uri/7.0/).
-Thankfully, the URI component package allows you to easily parse, create, manipulate URI component as well as partially update URIs.
+Thankfully, the URI component package allows you to easily parse, create, manipulate URI components as well as partially update URIs.
 By using the package, your application can safely perform tasks around your URIs and provide a better user experience to your developers.